LeoBrait/DEPRECATED_keystone-analysis/README.md

 # Keystone Analysis

-This repository holds all codes to reproduce the major part of the Keystones determination procedures described in the Methods section of the paper ~not yet published~.
+This repository holds all codes to reproduce the major part of the Keystones determination procedures described in the Methods section _Finding putative keystone microbial taxa_ of the paper ~not yet published~.

 This repository generates only the published results and a few more needed to do so by another scripts.
 For many other outputs and the entire development history of this project, have a look at [the development repository](https://bitbucket.org/bertolinocastro/the_model).